 2. Avoid Reusing The Same Password For Multiple Accounts

-When creating passwords, the most common mistake is that people use the same password on different websites.
+The most common mistake when creating passwords is that people use the same password on different websites.
 Using the same old password on different sites means putting your personal information at risk.

 3. Never Include Your DOB In The Password

-It would be best if you don’t use your name, date of birth, address, phone number, etc., as a password.
+It would be best to not use your name, date of birth, address, phone number, etc., as a password.
 These are easy to guess, and intruders can use them to hack into your WordPress site.

 You should also avoid using your social security number or credit card numbers.
 Hackers can access your personal information, which could put you at risk.